 That is why it is so crucial you provide a thorough and comprehensive defense of your claim.
 Other than medical records, you may want to contact a doctor who will write an opinion about your diagnosis.
 You want to find any possible way to document your disability.
 Some experts even suggest keeping a journal to document how your condition and how it affects your life.

 Sometimes contacting an attorney earlier on in the process is beneficial.
 They can help you accumulate evidence and walk you through the appeals process.
-Additionally, if you are already dealing with a serious disability, you may not be physically able to provide the rigorous defense you deserve.
+Additionally, if you are already dealing with a serious disability, you may not be physically able to provide the vigorous defense you deserve.
 Asking for help is okay.